ucberkeley/bce/provisioning/HOWTO.md

 For which you should also switch "guest_additions_mode" to "disable."

-But for some reason, I get the complaint:
+However Dav reported the error:

     VBoxManage: error: Invalid UUID or filename "additions"

-Strangely, this DOES work if I execute it during provisioning:
+Strangely, this does work if he executes it during provisioning:

     vboxmanage storageattach "BCE-xubuntu-14.04-amd64" --storagectl "IDE Controller" --port 1 --device 0 --type dvddrive --medium additions